Ten quick, unique deviled egg recipes for any occasion.

 For an extra-classy look, I use dark coloured leaves as a bed because the whites stand out nicely against them.
 Dot with cherry tomatoes which add a touch of brilliant colour.

-4. Having a small buffet?
-Present deviled eggs as a single serving.
+4. Having a small?
+Present deviled eggs as a single serving appetizer.

 I first saw this done at a celebration buffet my brother threw in a very upmarket hotel in London, England.
 It always struck me as being a classy and personal way